LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    Takes either a string or a regular expression and replaces all matches found in the string object value with the specified replacement.
-For regular expression matches, the replacement string can be specified for this method, or it will use the replacement string of the `regexp` object.
+For regular expression matches, the replacement string can be specified for this method, or it will use the replacement string of the :type:`regexp` object.
 It modifies the string object in-place, not returning any value.

    When using a regular expression, the method defaults to a case-sensitive matching unless otherwise specified by the third parameter.
 When using a